 - National Registry of Evidence-Based Programs and Practices – Sponsored by the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA), this searchable database provides intervention and treatment information for those with or close to someone with substance use and mental disorders.

-- Anxiety Disorders Association of America – This web site presents information to help users and professionals understand anxiety and find treatment for anxiety problems.
+- Anxiety and Depression Association of America – This web site presents information to help users and professionals understand anxiety and find treatment for anxiety problems.
 A searchable database helps those in need find a therapist.

 - ABTA Dictionary for Brain Tumor Patients – Presented by the American Brain Tumor Association (ABTA) and Massachusetts General Hospital, this site offers information and a glossary of terms relating to brain tumors.
 It is intended to help those with or close to someone with a brain tumor understand what is being said about their condition and treatment.